DCA-Monster/cartesi-grant-proposal/readme.md

 		-   Work seamlessly with Cartesi's InputBox & Vouchers
 	    -   Infinite (or extremely high) open streams that working graciously to allow building more sophisticated applications with them.
 	-   **Benchmarking**:
 	    -   Objective: Performance evaluation with high demand this number should support for a DEX operating at peak demand.
-Support at least [TODO] number of simultaneous token streams.
+Support at least 25,000 simultaneous token streams.
 	-   **Use Cases**:
 		-   Programmable transfers (e.g. send X tokens at specific time during X seconds)
 	    -   Subscription Services: Manage ongoing subscription payments.
 	    -   DEX
-	-   **Deliverable duration**: 3 weeks
+	-   **Deliverable duration**: 4 weeks
-	-   **Funds request (USD) for the deliverable**: 3,750 USD
+	-   **Funds request (USD) for the deliverable**: 5000 USD

 	**2. AMM: Combined Uniswap V2 Port & StreamableToken Enhancement for Cartesi**